ECCS guidance for REU, RET, and INTERN supplements

 The NSF Division of Electrical, Communications, and Cyber Systems (ECCS) participates in the support of supplements in the Research Experiences for Undergraduates (REU) and Research Experiences for Teachers (RET) programs, with the following conditions specific to ECCS:

 - REU and RET supplement proposals submitted to ECCS are accepted between October 1 and April 1 each fiscal year, and proposals should be submitted at least three months before the desired start of the proposed activity.
-Due to the COVID-19 pandemic, ECCS has extended its deadline for FY 2021 REU and RET supplement requests to May 11.

 - ECCS provides support for one REU student per active award in an amount up to $8,000.
 Additional funding may be available for a second student.
 REU projects offer an opportunity to tap the Nation’s diverse student talent pool and broaden participation in science and engineering.
 REU projects are strongly encouraged to involve students who are members of underrepresented groups as well as veteran and first-generation college students.